Owen-Ng/HeadJS/README.md

 		<script defer type="text/javascript" src='/js/head.js'></script>
 		<script defer type="text/javascript" src='/js/api.js'></script>
 		</head>
+		//The path "/js/head.js"or "/js/api.js"  may not be exactly the same as yours.
+The path depends on
+		//where you placed the file so treat it as a regular file path
 		//head.js - is the library
 		//api.js - is the one that manipulate the library.
 ```